• Skip to main content

 Instructions

-• Pre-heat the oven to 160° (fan).
-Line a 20 cm deep cake tin with parchment paper and grease the sides.
+• Pre-heat the oven to 160°C(fan).
+Line a 20 cm deep cake tin with parchment paper and grease the sides with butter, then dust with plain (all purpose) flour.
+Shake off the excess.

 • Sift the flour and to set one side.
 Melt the butter in a small saucepan, pour into a medium bowl and set to one side to cool to room temperature.